Kudryavets/funda_assessment/QUESTIONS_README.md

 Agile iterative process of delivering improvements and validating them in production with A/B testing.

 ## Question 6. iOS vs Android mobile apps
-70% of our iOS users use the native client instead of the web client.
+70% of iOS users use the native client instead of the web client.
 However, only 40% of Android users use the native client compared to the web client.
 The goal is to understand why.

 We can test a couple of hypotheses.